 The lines between our ‘work lives’ and our ‘personal lives’ have been blurred due to the interchange of social media and technology.
 Though not anonymous, there is a certain sense that because we’re not looking directly at someone when we share something electronically, our status update is somehow still limited to a semi-private audience.

-A couple of years ago pastor Tom Lane of Gateway Church in Southlake, TX, asked me to write up a social media policy for his review.
-In the end, I created a framework instead of a policy since I’m only a volunteer at the church and am not privy to the entire staff culture or administrative oversight and boundaries over staff.
-Tom took this framework and modified it to fit the ethos of Gateway and infused his own gentle yet firm wisdom into what is now the Gateway social media policy.
-I’m thankful that Tom shared with me the final version, as it gave me insight into what he and the leadership believe and expect.
-The result of the combined effort sent me back to the drawing board to rethink the framework I originally wrote.
+Several years ago pastor Tom Lane of Gateway Church in Southlake, TX, asked me to write a social media policy for the church.
+In the end, I created a framework instead of a policy since I am not privy to the entire staff culture or administrative oversight and boundaries over staff.
+Tom took this framework and modified it to fit the ethos of Gateway.

 Introduction and Purpose